nu-desine/AlphaLive/README.md

 ## License ##

 AlphaLive is licensed under the GPLv2.
 See GPL2.txt for details.

+AlphaLive and the AlphaSphere have been developed by [nu desine](http://nu-desine.com/).

 The following libraries are included in the source code: